 Save the Client token in a file.
-This is used by the SSH server to store the client credentails if credentials are delegated (server mode).
+This is used by the SSH server to store the client credentials if credentials are delegated (server mode).

-Parameters client_token (str) - The SSPI token received form the client ssh_accept_sec_context (hostname, username, recv_token)
+Parameters client_token (str) - The GSS-API token received form the client

 Raises NotImplementedError - Credential delegation is currently not supported in server mode